 My talk will cover my early childhood, growing up in the south of England, making nestboxes, hides and bird feeders, and how stumbling across an old slide projector and my great, great grandfather’s slide collection ignited my passion for wildlife photography.
 Fast forward a few years to my work-experience (and employment) at the Australian Museum of Natural History, and how that started me on my journey as a natural history author.

-There will be a few stories about my trips around and throughout Australia, especially the first one, and will then chat about some of my more recent books and how I became the Bird Nerd columnist for Australian Geographic.
+There will be a few stories about my trips around and throughout Australia, especially the first one, a bit about some of my more recent books and my regular column for the Australian Geographic Magazine.

 Past Talks & Presentations:

 Don't Panic!
 Author Talk at the Wollongong Library